"Heroes" (David Bowie song): Cover versions and tributes

 "'Heroes'" is cited by Pegg as Bowie's most covered song after "Rebel Rebel" (1974).
 Artists who have covered the song on stage or in the studio include Oasis, the Smashing Pumpkins, Travis, Arcade Fire and Blondie, whose 1980 live version featured Fripp on guitar.
 American rock band the Wallflowers recorded a version for the soundtrack to the 1998 monster film Godzilla.
 This version, released as a single on 21 April 1998, peaked at number 10 on the US Billboard Modern Rock Tracks chart in 1998, as well as number 27 on the Billboard Hot 100 Airplay chart and number 23 on the Billboard Mainstream Top 40 chart.
 In Canada, the single topped the RPM Alternative 30 for six weeks and reached number 13 on the RPM Top Singles chart.
 British duo Dom and Nic directed the song's music video.
 The Wallflowers' cover was positively received, with Billboard editor Larry Flick writing that it "beautifully illuminates the heart-tugging quality of the lyrics" but noting the lead singer Jakob Dylan failed to replicate the "irony and edge" of Bowie's version.
 Artists who have covered "'Helden'" include Apocalyptica and Letzte Instanz.

 In 1997, American composer Philip Glass adapted the "Heroes" album into a classical music symphony, titled "Heroes" Symphony, utilising the title track as the root for the first movement.
 The same year, Aphex Twin remixed Bowie's original vocal onto Glass's adaptation for release on a Japanese 3-inch CD single.
+The LCD Soundsystem song "All I Want" (2010) is directly based on, and is dubbed a tribute to, "'Heroes'".
+In a review of the track by Pitchfork writer Ryan Dombal, it was dubbed "the ultimate tribute, finer than a million covers".